-19 This complements the standard due diligence completed by the EU before granting an institution's Erasmus Charter student is to be assessed (typically level 5) and the alignment of module content and learning objectives with the relevant Edge Hill programme aims and learning outcomes.
-The European Credit Transfer System (ECTS) enables direct transfer of credit from an EHEA awarding institution where 1 ECTS credit equals 2 UK HE credits.
+&lt;sup>13 This complements the standard due diligence completed by the EU before granting an institution's Erasmus Charter.

+HE credits.
 ECTS credit imported from study exchanges does not contribute to degree award classification which negates any requirement for the scaling of marks.
 While the default position is to import ungraded ECTS credit directly into students' profiles, for those who have failed assessment at the partner institution and have since returned to the UK a series of validated 'shell' modules of different credit values is available as a vehicle for re-assessment at Edge Hill University.
 Because the credit gained through such exchanges is ungraded and excluded from the calculation of students' degree classifications, these shell modules are similarly excluded and will be assessed as 'Pass/ Fail only'.
+It is considered good practice for academic department to consult with the external examiner regarding the modules to select, but this is not a requirement.